Luapulu/MaGe.jl/README.md

 3
 ```

-An event is made up of hits.
+An `Event` is made up of hits.
 Access them with:

 ```julia
 julia> hits(e)